 William Myers is a curator, author, and teacher based in Amsterdam.
-His book Biodesign (2018) identifies the emerging practice of integrating biological processes into design and architecture.
+His book Biodesign (2012 and 2018 editions) identifies the emerging practice of integrating biological processes into design and architecture.
 It is published by the Museum of Modern Art (MoMA) in New York and Thames & Hudson worldwide.
 His book Bio Art: Altered Realities (2015) profiles art that uses biology in new ways or responds to advances in the life sciences which disrupt our concepts of identity, nature, or the definition of life.

-Current projects include: writing a book about how design effects mental health, organizing a new exhibition on the life sciences at MIT Museum, curating exhibitions for the new Science Gallery Rotterdam, and incubating a new Museum of 21st Century Design (M21D).
+Current projects include: organizing a new exhibition on the life sciences at MIT Museum, helping to launch the new Science Gallery Rotterdam, and serving as the Founding Director for the Museum of 21st Century Design.

 His recent exhibitions include Biodesign: From Inspiration to Integration at RISD, Humans Need Not Apply at Science Gallery Dublin, and Human + Artificial Creativity in Istanbul and in Łódź.
 The work examining the impacts of artificial intelligence on how we work, socialize, and express ourselves creatively is detailed in accompanying catalogue essays.
 These argue for updating our social infrastructure of education, taxation, and labor unions.